"Jack? Are you sleeping? Do you want a detention?" The teacher asked.

 She gave me a "sounds good" nod and turned back to face the front.
 I slowly began piling up my books on my desk in my usual routine to get out of the room as fast as possible.
 The bell rang, releasing a rush of energy as twenty students raced for the door and down the hall to their lockers.
 I sorted out the books I'd need for homework, stuffing them in my backpack, and slammed the locker door.

-Claire was waiting in the lobby easily detectable by her long golden hair.
+Dakota was waiting in the lobby easily detectable by her long golden hair.
 She'd put on a slim black coat, and was carrying a heavy looking book bag at her side, "Over here," she beckoned when she saw me across the room, "I told my mom I was going to hang out with some new friends and get caught up on everything in school."

 "Well let's get going.
 My friends are wondering where I am and if I'm bringing you," I said as I opened the door to let her go first.
 I fed her some information about my friend Jeremy and his girlfriend Sophia while we walked and she told me stories about where she came from.

-She had just moved chicago to my tiny little town in the middle of nowhere, or more commonly known as Spring Lake because it always felt like spring time, it never snowed and it only got hot during the summer.
+She had just moved from Chicago to my tiny little town in the middle of nowhere, or more commonly known as Spring Lake because it always felt like spring time, it never snowed and it only got hot during the summer.
 No one knew how the word lake got into the name, but most just guessed that there used to be a lake nearby that had long since dried up to be replaced by the dense, green, woods that surrounded the town.

 We were so differen't from eachother, but for some reason I felt some sort of connection to her.
 I was gald she was talking while we walked because it gave me a reason to stare with out her questioning me.
 Unfortunatly for me however we had reached the bowling alley.